markqvist/Reticulum/docs/manual/_sources/networks.rst.txt

 At each site, a Raspberry Pi is installed to function as a gateway.
-A LoRa radio is connected to the Pi with a USB cable, and the WiFi radio is connected to the ethernet port of the Pi.
-At site B, two WiFi radios are needed to be able to reach both site A and site C, so an extra ethernet adapter is connected to the Pi in this location.
+A LoRa radio is connected to the Pi with a USB cable, and the WiFi radio is connected to the Ethernet port of the Pi.
+At site B, two WiFi radios are needed to be able to reach both site A and site C, so an extra Ethernet adapter is connected to the Pi in this location.

 Once the hardware has been installed, Reticulum is installed on all the Pis, and at